 Useful though this is, for the environmentally aware shopper, it clearly still leaves many unquantifiable issues in connection with the use of shopping bags unanswered.
 The Environment Agency itself acknowledges that other environmental impacts of single-use lightweight plastic bags such as litter weren’t assessed by the study.

 These are important, and also need to be taken into account.
 That is more difficult and much more subjective.
+That's where te advice from a life cycle assessment consultant may be needed.

 The Scandal of Ocean Plastic Waste